AkyolEmre/SWEN3-BIF-5L4-GF/README.md

 # Document Management System

-@Author: Akyol Emre & Chauhan Harmanpreet

 ## Project Overview

 This is a Document Management System (DMS) for archiving documents in a FileStore.
 It includes features like automatic OCR (via a queue), automatic summary generation using Gen-AI, tagging, and full-text search with ElasticSearch.
-The project is built using C# in Visual Studio 2022, following a sprint-based development approach.
+The project is built using C# in Visual Studio, following a sprint-based development approach.

 The system uses a layered architecture:
 - **DMS.Domain**: Core entities and business models.